KajakSolutions/KajakDocs/docs/getting-started.md

 # Introduction to KajakEngine

 KajakEngine is a lightweight yet powerful 2D game engine specifically designed for creating top-down racing games.
-Built with modern JavaScript/TypeScript, it provides developers with a complete framework for creating engaging racing experiences with realistic physics, AI opponents, and various gameplay mechanics.
+Built with modern TypeScript, it provides developers with a complete framework for creating engaging racing experiences with realistic physics, AI opponents, and various gameplay mechanics.

 ## What is KajakEngine?